 Keep in mind that everyone who had a Southwest Rapid Rewards account as of April 1, 2020 now has a Southwest-gifted 25,000 points toward the 125,000 points they need to earn their Southwest Companion Pass, this offer COULD supplement that gift.

-Some readers received an email about the offer, while others discovered it under the My Account/Promotions section of my account at Southwest.com on Friday, June 7.
-I’ll show you how to check and see if you’ve been targeted further below.
+Some readers received an email about the offer, while others discovered it under the My Account/Promotions section of their account at Southwest.com.
+We’ll show you how to check and see if you’ve been targeted further below.

 Southwest Credit Card Promotion Details

-Southwest is offering the following to targeted Rapid Rewards members and Southwest credit card holders:
+Southwest is offering the following to targeted Southwest Rapid Rewards members and Southwest credit card holders:

 - Get a 30% point bonus of up to 25,000 Southwest points on qualifying points.

 - Register between July 1 and October 31 to participate (note: qualifying points don’t start until AUGUST 1).